tembo-io/website/docusaurus/docs/tembo-stacks/machine-learning.md

 (1 row)
 ```

-This should take only a few minutes.
+This should take only a few minutes or less.
 Check that the model exists in the local model registry.

 ```sql
 \x